nicolaschotard/Clusters/README.md

   - seaborn
   - astropy / astroquery
   - healpy
+  - and probably other packages that will be replaced/listed at some point
 - LEPHARE (see [here](http://cesam.lam.fr/lephare/lephare.html))
-- and probably other packages that will be replaced at some point

 Usage